pbreslinuo/PolyQuest/README.md

 # PolyQuest
 A 2D-3D platformer and a work in progress

-To download, either download all of the files or download the
+To download, either download all of the files or download the unity package and import it into a new unity project.

 Some previous versions: